eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 After the Wallet Unit receives the PID or attestation, it will
 + verify that the PID or attestation it received matches the request.
 + verify the signature of the PID or attestation, using the appropriate trust anchor, in the same way as described for a Relying Party Instance in [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).
 + show the contents (i.e., attribute values) of the new PID or attestation to the User and request the User's approval for storing the new PID or attestation.
+When requesting approval, the Wallet Unit shows the contents of the PID or attestation to the User.
+The Wallet Unit also informs the User about the identity of the PID Provider or Attestation Provider, using the subject information from the PID Provider or Attestation Provider access certificate.

 If one these verifications fail, the Wallet Unit will delete the PID or attestation, and will inform the User that issuance was not successful.